timeseriesAI/tsai/CONTRIBUTING.md

    conda activate tsai_dev
    ```

 2. Create a new git branch.
 This is where new feature/bug-fix should be made.
 Replace my-branch-name by something that is descriptive of the change and will be easy for you to remember in the future if you need to update your PR.
+Before you start making any changes to your local files, it's a good practice to first synchronize your local repository with the project repository.

    ```
+   git pull
    git checkout -b my-branch-name
    ```
    If you just need to navigate to a previously created branch just run: